 A trek to the restricted area in Nepal must be arranged as a fully equipped organized trek through a registered trekking agency using tents, Sherpa staff, cooks, and porters.
 Camping trek is the classic style of trekking in Nepal and is too mannered almost every part of restricted region trek.
 Camping treks are away from the more popular trails and provide a wilderness experience in both natural and cultural features.
 Many treks that may be suggested on a map are in restricted areas, and you either cannot get a permit for these areas.
 Groups must consist of a minimum of two clients and the required staff.
 Trekkers require support when something goes wrong (accident, illness, or theft); the government restricts some areas because it doubts the security that trekkers need.
 Many parts of Nepal located in the Himalayan region are neighbour to Tibet.

 The culture and lifestyle of Tibet may differ from Nepal.
 Since the lifestyle and culture are different, these areas are in restrictions, so that Nepal’s culture will not be affected by Tibet’s.
 And there are also political reasons behind some Restrictions for Trekking in Nepal.

-Considering the traveler’s requirements we “Above the Himalaya Pvt.
-Ltd.” would be glad to organize the Restricted Area Trekking Program in the different part of Nepal.
+Considering the traveler’s requirements, we “Above the Himalaya Pvt.
+Ltd.” would be glad to organize the Restricted Area Trekking in Nepal Program in the different parts of Nepal.
 This is one of the trekking agencies that have taken the permission to operate the trekking in such wilder-ed areas of Nepal.
-We will arrange restricted trekking through our lifetime experience Guide and staffs.
+We will arrange restricted trekking through our life experience Guide and staff.